 Carry a notebook wherever you go.

-Don’t think a position is below you.
+Don’t think a position is beneath you.

 Current interns: your time will come.
 So until then, be fearless, keep an open mind and go the extra mile.